 Business Expenses To Reconsider During Times of Crisis

-Companies like Costco and Walmart are doing quite well in spite of the economic turmoil, partially because they are seeing spikes in demand, but also because they’ve practice sound financial management.
+Companies like Costco and Walmart are doing quite well in spite of the economic turmoil.
+This is partially because they are seeing spikes in demand.
+However, it’s also because they’ve practice sound financial management.
 Having a solid grasp on cash flows and debt servicing is as important, if not more so, than having innovative new technologies to boast about.
 In fact, 29% of companies fail because they run out of money.

-In this article, we provide a few expenses that you should reconsider—if not remove entirely—in the wake of the global pandemic and economic recession that follows.
+In this article, we provide a few expenses you should reconsider during the global pandemic and economic recession that follows.

 Management Expenses to Justify